turingschool/mod-0-curriculum/session2/index.md

     Phrase 1:
     Phrase 2:
   </textarea>
   <p>3.
-A Mod 0 homework assignment asks you to print out your git log in oneline (yes, oneline, not a spelling error) format and Rachel definitely did not teach how to do this during class.</p>
+A Mod 0 homework assignment asks you to print out your git log in oneline (yes, oneline, not a spelling error) format and David definitely did not teach how to do this during class.</p>
   <textarea rows="2">
     Phrase 1:
     Phrase 2: